Whistleblowers welcome: Mark Zaid represents Trump accuser, others with secrets to share

 Meanwhile, Zaid takes a hard line against people who circumvent the proper channels to put out information on their own, such as Edward Snowden or the anonymous Trump official who has written a forthcoming book, "A Warning."

 "He's not anti-CIA.
-He disagrees with some of the decisions, but he's not out to prove a point," said Eatinger.
+He disagrees with some of the decisions, but he's not out to prove a point," Eatinger said.
 "He's willing to push the status quo, but he does it through the courts.
 He does it the right way."

 Zaid said he stays true to his own moral compass, and quipped, "The straddling gets me all these clients on both sides."